 You will generally be the sole representation of your customers during internal decision making.
 You need to develop the empathy to understand exactly how your customers are interacting with a new product or your existing product and what they need so that you can effectively guide your team towards developing the right product features.

-Your second use case for empathy involves working with cross-functional teams in your org. who are all helping to make your product a success.
+Your second use case for empathy involves working with cross-functional teams in your organization who are all helping to make your product a success.
 You’ll quickly find that every single team has their own agenda and motivations for getting particular product features onto the roadmap.

 As the product manager, it’ll be up to you to take in everyone’s needs, prioritize accordingly, and arrive at a product decision that everyone deems satisfactory.